jribado-IDM/FPGObservationalModel/README.md

 - 'mono_genomes_ids_unique_prop': The proportion of unique genomes in all genomes from infections per grouping, measured only from monogenomic infections that are inherently phased.
 Calculated as 'mono_genomes_unique_count'/'mono_genomes_total_count'.
 - 'cotransmission_count': The number of infections per grouping with a COI > 2 and from a single mosquito biting event.
 - 'cotransmission_prop': The proportion of co-transmission infections within polygenomic infections.
 Calculated as 'cotransmission_count'/'effective_poly_coi_count'.
-- '{true/effective}_coi_{mean,median,std,min,q25,75,max}': Full summary statistics for the COI distribution of infections in a grouping.
+- '{true/effective/genotype}_coi_{mean,median,std,min,q25,75,max}': Full summary statistics for the COI distribution of infections in a grouping.
-- '{ibd/ibs}_{pairwise_count,mean,median,std,min,q25,75,max}': Full population level summary statistics for the COI distribution of infections in a grouping.
+- '{ibd/ibs}_{pairwise_count,mean,median,std,min,q25,75,max}': Full population level summary statistics for the relatedness distribution of infections in a grouping.
+- 'allele_frequencies': List of the alternative allele frequency in infections for all phased genomes from infections per grouping.
+- 'heterozygosity_per_position': Heterozygosity calculated for all phased genomes from infections per grouping.
+Assumption that each allele in the infection is proportional to the the number of strains containing that genotype (i.e. each genome produces a single read count per infection for each allele, and total read counts are the sum of the genomes in the infection).
+- 'fws_{pairwise_count,mean,median,std,min,q25,75,max}': Summary statistics for within host diversity (F_ws) according to the method devised in  Manske et.al, 2012.
 - 'rh_inferred_{mean,median,std}': Summary statistics for the inferred Rh from polygenomic infections, bootstrapping the monogenomic Rh.